This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

 Unless I am learning something that mandates perfection like brain surgery which by all means, I will perfect those skills!
 But for everything else, I don’t chase the impossible.

 The goal of any new skill is to learn it as best I can, in that moment.
 If I keep looking for perfection it will turn everything into not good enough.

 Then its ugly cousin procrastination would come for a visit and, eventually, I’ll be sharing a bathroom with regret.
 It’s an ugly family dynamic that starts with the impossible idea of perfection.
 I try not to engage with it, similar to toxic people, some things are better left on a blocked list.

 I celebrated my accomplishments.
 I kept a small piece of where I started and would compare it to where I was now happily residing.

 Instead, I will have to put in time and effort.
 This is the good part!
-I am putting energy into something that matters and by default enriches my life (and my life list for that matter) because I am practicing and focusing on what matters to me.
-Now, it’s off to wikiHow on how to become a secret agent….
+I am putting energy into something that matters and by default enriches my life and my life list.
+I am practicing and focusing on what matters to me.
+Now, it’s off to wikiHow for how to become a secret agent….